-->

 Zach Bryan has always championed authenticity and sincerity above all else, and has never cared for the glitz and glamour that has accompanied his ascent into one of the biggest artists across all genres.
 Given the fact that he is on top of the world in terms of his status, Zach leaving music would be a seismic event that would feel distinctly reminiscent of Garth Brooks’ 2000 decision to retire and build his family.

-The waters are still murky, but the key dates will seemingly be his December 18th and 19th double-header in Brooklyn - a city that unquestionably means a lot to him, and that he prominently references on his latest album, The Great American Bar Scene.
+The waters are still murky, but the key dates following his statement on November 7th, will seemingly be his December 18th and 19th double-header in Brooklyn - a city that unquestionably means a lot to him, and that he prominently references on his latest album, The Great American Bar Scene.

-We imagine he'll offer further clarification on whether this is indeed his final tour in the lead-up to those shows, with Zach then likely taking a break from performing live in 2025, aside from his Stagecoach set and perhaps a handful of other festival appearances.
-He'd also be expected to give his fervent fans across The Pond in the UK and Europe a few final shows, too, given he's only toured there once so far.
+We imagine he'll offer further clarification on whether this is indeed his final tour in the lead-up to those shows, with Zach then likely taking a break from performing live in 2025, aside from his Stagecoach set and Hyde Park Headline shows.

 So it looks as though we'll be seeing a lot less of Zach Bryan next year, but then, once he's released his final album with Warner, we suspect he'll continue recording as an independent artist.
 Then, even if he doesn't deliver any more full-blown ‘tours’ per se - potentially as a way of continuing his longstanding fight against Ticketmaster - we simply can't see a scenario where Zach plays no live shows whatsoever.